CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Utils-A" />Class Carbon.Utils.A

-> Utility functions related to Arrays
+> Utility functions related to Arrays.